bfitzgit23/calamares-config-xfce/README.md

 # calamares-config

-# AcreetionOS Calamares Configuration & Boot Fix
+# StormOS Calamares Configuration & Boot Fix

-This repository contains the custom Calamares installer configuration files for AcreetionOS, including a crucial post-installation boot fix script.
+This repository contains the custom Calamares installer configuration files for StormOS, including a crucial post-installation boot fix script.

 ## Overview

-These configuration files and scripts customize the Calamares installer framework for AcreetionOS.
+These configuration files and scripts customize the Calamares installer framework for StormOS.
 The configuration handles partitioning, package installation, system configuration, and includes a specialized post-installation script to ensure proper boot setup.

 ## Key Components